===================================================

 sends a clear message that there are consequences if companies allow their

-resources to further copyright infringement," said Matt Oppenheim,
+resources to further copyright infringement," said Matt Oppenheim, RIAA

 senior vice president, business and legal affairs.
-"We applaud IIS
+"We applaud IIS for

 accepting its responsibility and working actively with us to settle this